tensorlakeai/indexify/docs/docs/getting_started.md

 # Getting Started

-We will build a few applications to show how you can build LLM applications that understands data.
-You will build declarative extraction graphs(real time labelling and extraction data pipelines) that automatically extracts information from unstructured data, and automatically create vector indexes if any embeddings are produced.
+We will build a few applications to show how you can build LLM applications that can make decisions or answer questions on unstructured data.
+You will build declarative extraction graphs(real time labelling and extraction data pipelines) that automatically extracts information from unstructured data.
+Vector Indexes are automatically created by Indexify if any embeddings are produced.
+If any structured data is produced during extraction, they are written into structured stores.

+!!! note "Facts"
+    Indexify uses LanceDB for storing embedding and sqlite3 for storing structured data, when it's run locally on laptops in the "dev" mode.
+You can use one of the many supported vector stores, and structured stores by specifying a custom configuration file.

 - Create a chat bot that can answer questions about NBA players based on information on Wikiepdia
 - Ingest a [PDF file](https://ak-static.cms.nba.com/wp-content/uploads/sites/4/2023/06/2023-NBA-Collective-Bargaining-Agreement.pdf) which contains ther rules that govern salary and player trading between teams.